 - Meanwhile, make the filling.
-Combine ¼ cup sugar with 1 cup water and bring to a boil.
-Turn off the heat and add the 2 bags instant milk tea powder and 1 tablespoon loose black tea leaves.
+Combine sugar with water and bring to a boil.
+Turn off the heat and add 2 bags instant milk tea powder and loose black tea leaves.
 Let sit for 10 minutes.
 Cool completely.

-- Whisk together 4 eggs with ½ cup evaporated milk and ½ teaspoon vanilla extract.
-Add in the cooled milk tea mixture, whisking until well combined.
-Strain the custard filling and set aside.
+- Whisk together 4 eggs with evaporated milk and vanilla extract.
+Add cooled milk tea mixture, whisking until well combined.
+Strain custard filling and set aside.

 - Preheat oven to 350 degrees F.

-- Remove the shells from the fridge and trim off any excess dough that hangs over the edges.
-Fill the shells with the milk tea custard until it's about 80% full.
+- Remove shells from fridge and fill with milk tea custard until it's about 80% full.
 Bake the tarts for 10-12 minutes or until the edges of the custard have set.
 The center will still be a little jiggly.

-- Let the milk tea custards slightly cool.
+- Let milk tea custards slightly cool.
 Serve warm.